Vistara expects normal ops by May; stretched roster caused flight disruptions: CEO Vinod Kannan | Business

 ''On behalf of all the 6,500 staff, we are very sorry for what happened.
 We all stand ready to bring the situation back to normal and it is happening quite fast,'' he added.

-Vistara is apologising to customers, who have been affected by the flight disruptions, Kannan said and stressed that is not the kind of service that the airline provides.
+Vistara is apologising to customers who have been affected by the flight disruptions, Kannan said and stressed that it is not kind of service the airline provides.

-''I don't think there is an apology to the pilots but customers of course...
-It is a question of more being aware about what their feedback is, we are reviewing their concerns and will discuss it.

 ''We have been reaching out to all customers (affected), apologise for the disruptions...,'' Kannan said.